gabotronix/pxn-2119-msfs2020/README.md

 If you're just getting started like me, you might want to check out the controls for the Cessna 152 as a starting point.
 It's the aircraft used in the training lessons.

+# In-game Controls
+In FS2020, you can assign controls for each aircraft via the Preset Manager.
+Here's a sample workflow:

+1. Go to FS2020 > Options > Controls
+2. From there, click on the unknown peripheral to highlight it.
+3. Click on PRESET MANAGER and assign a name to it.
+For example, name it _PXN-2119-CESSNA-152_.
+4. In the FILTER setting, set it to ALL instead of ESSENTIALS.
+5. Search for a particular control name in the SEARCH setting.
+6. Use the text files contained in this repository as a reference.

 ## PXN-2119 Buttons and Axes
 The PXN-2119 has 18 buttons, 6 axes, and 2 POV hats.
 The Throttle base is connected to the Joystick base via a PS2 connector (KB/mouse connector from the olden days).
 Then, the Joystick base is connected to the PC via USB: